requirement-yogi/yogi-launchers/README.md

+## Purpose

 This repository is an extraction from Requirement Yogi's internal sources, that starts various Confluence/Jira instances.
 Features:
 * Run several versions of Jira and Confluence in parallel,
-* It just generates a `docker-compose.yml`.
+* It just generates a series of `docker-compose.yml`, one for each Confluence/Jira version,
 * State is kept between restarts,
 * Quickly reinstall plugins with `cp.sh`,
 * Access the logs, the DB and the Java debug port,
-* It is tested on Macs only (Intel, M1, M3).
+* It is tested on Macs only (Intel and Apple silicon).

 ## How to run?

-* Build the image you desire, using: `./build-image.sh confluence 9.0.1 --apple` ** It creates a directory with a file named `docker-compose.yml` ** If you are using an Apple M1, use the argument `--apple`.
+* Build the image you desire, using: `./build-image.sh confluence 9.0.1 --apple`
+  * It creates a directory with a file named `docker-compose.yml`
+  * If you are using an Apple M1, use the argument `--apple`.
 If you are on x86, don't.
 * Modify your `/etc/hosts` file (instructions given in the created `docker-compose.yml`.
 We've chosen this option to allow several instances to run in parallel without cookies interfering).
 * Run the image:
 ```